 The non-executive directors are not appointed for a fixed term but are subject to periodic reviews.
-Mr D Davis was appointed in 1971, Mr A M Freshwater and Mr R E Freshwater were appointed in 2010.
+Mr A M Freshwater and Mr R E Freshwater were appointed as directors of the Daejan Group's ultimate holding company in 2010.
 Mr C B Freshwater was appointed in 2017.
 They are all remunerated by a fixed director's fee.